Fieldwork and Travel

 • work integrated learning, including student placements in host workplaces

-Travel Off-campus
+Off-campus Travel

 All University-related travel is governed by the following policies: